DataFlex-dev/DFUnit/README.md

 `--no-autorun (-n)`, will override the `pbAutoRunTests` to False.

 `--output (-o)`, will output the test data to the designated file **(JUnit-XML only for now)**.

+`--junit`, writes JUnit XML to the console.

+`--junit-file`, writes console output and JUnit XML to the designated file.